kyphans/Portfolio/PRD.md

 - **Contact Page**: Contact form for inquiries, along with social media links and resume download option.

 #### 4.1.2 Dynamic Content
 - **Blog/Articles Page**: Display articles or posts by the developer.
-Content should be fetched dynamically (e.g., from a CMS like Sanity or Contentful).
+Content should be fetched dynamically (e.g., from a CMS like Sanity).
 - **Project Details Pages**: Dynamic route pages for each project, rendering detailed project information based on data fetched from an API or CMS.

 #### 4.1.3 User Experience Enhancements